medqhuang/self-harness/README.md

 Each one comes with a tripwire — how I know I've slipped.
 Catching the slip is harder than fixing it, so the signals need to be specific.

-## What this isn't
+## For the record

 Not a tutorial.
 Not advice.
 Not a framework. **It's mine.** I'm putting it on GitHub because making it public is part of the harness — easier to ignore something nobody's seen.

-If you're using AI agents and feel like you're getting faster but losing your grip, fork this and write your own `person.md`.
+If you're using AI agents and feel like you're getting faster but losing your grip, fork this and write your own `PERSON.md`.
 Don't copy mine.
 Your failure modes aren't my failure modes.